h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 Feel free to explore the results on your own.
 Are the first ten predictions similar to what we got in our Jupyter Notebook?
 Are the metrics from the test set close to those of the cross-validation?

-Now that you can run AutoML in Flow and in the Jupyter Notebook, you can focus on a task and run it for a longer time; you can even run AutoML on the 500k subset of the dataset and see how the results compare to the results in this tutorial.
+Now that you can run AutoML in Flow and in the Jupyter Notebook, you can focus on a task and run it for a longer time; you can even run AutoML on the 500k subset of the dataset and see how the results compare to the results in this self-paced course.

 If you do not want to attempt the challenge, you can shut down your cluster; otherwise, check out the next task.